 Where to buy The Inkey List in the Philippines?

-INTERNATIONAL ONLINE SHOPS THAT SHIPS TO THE PHILIPPINES
+INTERNATIONAL ONLINE SHOPS THAT SHIP TO THE PHILIPPINES

 LOCAL ONLINE SHOPS

 1. The Beauty Bar – You see them in malls but they’re also available online.
-I know this shop since I was in grade school.
-They don’t only bring hard to find Japanese and Korean brands in the Philippines but also western brands like The Inkey List.
+I have known this shop since I was in grade school.
+They don’t only bring hard-to-find Japanese and Korean brands to the Philippines but also western brands like The Inkey List.

-2. Sephora Philippines – I love that they’re bringing western beauty brands that are hard to find in the Philippines like Fenty Beauty, Huda, Fresh, amongst others.
-And recently, they just added The Inkey List in their line up.
-You can get rebates here when you use ShopBack and they offer free shipping to the Philippines on orders Php1199 and up straight to your doorstep, but my problem with Sephora Philippines is they don’t have a local office, they are handled by Sephora Singapore.
+2. Sephora Philippines – I love that they’re bringing western beauty brands that are hard to find in the Philippines like Fenty Beauty, Huda, and Fresh, amongst others.
+And recently, they just added The Inkey List to their lineup.
+You can get rebates here when you use ShopBack and they offer free shipping to the Philippines on orders Php1199 and up straight to your doorstep, but my problem with Sephora Philippines is they don’t have a local office, Sephora Singapore handles them.
 So when you encounter a problem it takes them too long to help you or resolve it, and by long I’m talking about almost a month or more!
 They are notorious for getting addresses wrong like from another person I know, they shipped her order to Roxas City instead to her office in Roxas Boulevard.
-And in my case, I’m from Luzon and they sent my order to another Barangay in the Visayas who has the same name as ours, TWICE!
+And in my case, I’m from Luzon and they sent my order to another Barangay in the Visayas that has the same name as ours, TWICE!

 3. Today’s Skin – I learned about this store from some local influencers I follow and trust.
-This where I bought my Moon Dust, but you can also buy those hard to find products in the Philippines such as The Ordinary, Glossier, Sunday Riley, Niod, Moon Juice, Pixi, Embryolisse, and more!
+This is where I bought my Moon Dust, but you can also buy those hard-to-find products in the Philippines such as The Ordinary, Glossier, Sunday Riley, Niod, Moon Juice, Pixi, Embryolisse, and more!
 For payments, they accept credit cards, PayPal, and bank deposits.
 They also offer free shipping.